 3. Standard weight manual wheelchairs – in most cases you will find such in the hospitals so if you are already used to this type of a manual wheelchair and it fits you, don’t hesitate to have one of this kind for your everyday life, too

 4. Heavy duty manual wheelchairs – at first, it seems this wheelchair is a totally bad decision, but the truth is that it has its own strong points as it is the best decision for people with overweight, for instance

 As their name says it, the transport wheelchairs are ideal for traveling.
-Though, note that this type of a wheelchair requires support for your back.
+Though, note that this type of wheelchair requires support for your back.
 In other words, you should have someone by your side to push you.

-On the other side, the transport wheelchairs come with truly little wheels.
+On the other side, transport wheelchairs come with truly little wheels.
 These walking aids are super lightweight and really simple to maneuver through tight quarters.
 Transport wheelchairs make life easier, no doubt.